 Growing up in the eighties was fun.
 I didn’t have many toys except for Rubik’s Cube.
 If I needed to get someplace, I had no option but to walk.
 Our dial-up internet only arrived when I was 17 years old, took a very long time to start up and was only available at the school library at certain hours.

 So, it was no surprise that I became a literature devotee.
 Reading books and learning about the world was my addiction.
 From paperback and hardback to storybooks and encyclopaedias’, I read them all.
 I read pretty much everything we had at home, Agatha Christie and Edgar Allan Poe including before I took advantage of what we had in the school library.

 And in the process, I learned that books are inspirational.
 Sometimes scary and sometimes sad.
 I learned that books are wisdom, passion, and they are the best decorative pieces too.

 My curiosity in high mountain climbing and a desire to dig deeper into alpine expeditions from an armchair perspective goes way back in earnest to the day I read Seven Years in Tibet by Heinrich Harrer.

-Ever since reading it, over the years my bookshelves became filled with mountaineering books telling the tales of courage, death, triumphs and friendships.
+Ever since reading it, over the years my bookshelves became filled with mountaineering and adventure books telling the tales of courage, death, triumphs and friendships.

 8+ Inspiring Mountain Climbing Books you should read